avabellaw/bright-times/readme.md

 When the stripe payment is completed, the return url is the create_order view.
 This confirms the payment intent and ensures it's not already been created.
 It then creates the order and the tickets associated with it.

+Quantity, price and total price are added to the TicketOrder model.
+This is redundant information but is useful for debugging in future.
+If an order were to go wrong, you would have the quantity and price of the ticket at order creation.
+The order total also adds an extra level of redundancy incase a calculation went wrong.
+It ensures that this information will match up with stripe records in one way or another.
+Order total is also useful for auditing data or creating reports.

 # Bug fixes

 * Cripsy forms returns error "too many values to unpack (expected 2)"